silverbulletmd/silverbullet/website/Document.md

 While SilverBullet is aimed at primarily text-based content, life can not fully be represented in text always.
 Therefore, SilverBullet supports documents.
-Documents, like [[Pages]] ultimately are — once again — just files on disk.
+Documents, like [[Page]] ultimately are — once again — just files on disk.
 Using plugs, documents of specific file types can also be viewed and edited.

 # Uploading
 To create a document, you have a few options: